Park Community Academy

 - Access to voice recording equipment to allow opportunities for oral rehearsal prior to writing.

-- Access to IT software to support learning including class sets of Ipads in each Key Stage.
+- Access to IT software to support learning including class sets of iPads and Laptops in each Key Stage.

-- Regular use of the CLC facilities, the Star lab, Blackpool Tower and Blackpool Zoo.
+- Regular use of Blackpool Tower and Blackpool Zoo?

-- Continual updates of pupil progress and school activities provided on the School Web site.
+- Continual updates of pupil progress and school activities are provided on the school website.
 This includes continually refreshed class Blogs and Twitter feeds.

 - Assessment and interventions from the speech and language therapists on referral.